 Min Jin Lee

 A New York Times Bestseller, Pachinko was also a Top 10 Books of the Year for BBC, Canadian Broadcasting Corporation, and the New York Public Library.
-Pachinko was a selection for “Now Read This,” the joint book club of PBS NewsHour and The New York Times.
+Pachinko was a selection for “Now Read This,” the joint book club of PBS NewsHour and the New York Times.
 It was on over 75 best books of the year lists, including NPR, PBS, and CNN.
 Pachinko will be translated into over 30 languages and is an international bestseller.

-Min was born in Seoul, South Korea and immigrated to Queens, New York with her family when she was seven years old.
+Min Jin Lee was born in Seoul, South Korea and immigrated to Queens, New York with her family when she was seven years old.
 She studied history at Yale College and law at Georgetown University.
 Lee practiced law for two years before turning to writing.
 She teaches fiction and essay writing at Amherst College and lives in New York City.